Ardesco/Query/README.md

 ## OK, I have a query object.
 Now what?

-It's designed to return certain element types that you can use in yoru page objects, the various types are shown below:
+It's designed to return certain element types that you can use in your page objects, the various types are shown below:

     WebElement element = query.findWebElement();
     List<WebElement> elementList = query.findWebElements();